Blurred woman managing stress sitting on a couch in a minimalist room with a side table holding a vase of sunflowers.

 • Create realistic balance without sacrificing ambition or your values.

-• Break free from people-pleasing stemming from anxiety and fueling burnout.
+• Break free from people-pleasing stemming from anxiety.

 • Speak up and hold your ground in male-dominated roles and industries.
 Learn to set boundaries to honor your needs and reduce overwhelm.